imqcam/globus_compute/README.md

     pip install -r requirements.txt

 You should be able to run the examples in the notebook once you've copied the Endpoint ID from the Docker container's terminal window into the second cell as the "`example_endpoint_id`" variable value.

+# Compute endpoint on Rockfish

+You can set up the single-user compute endpoint running on Rockfish in a similar way to running it in a Docker container, but with a couple extra steps.
+First, assuming that you have a Globus Service Account set up to run the endpoint and authenticate to it remotely, set the `GLOBUS_COMPUTE_CLIENT_ID` and `GLOBUS_COMPUTE_CLIENT_SECRET` environment variables on your Rockfish login node.
+Then clone this repository, create and activate a new conda environment, and install the dependencies from the requirements file as described above.
+Then initialize an endpoint with:

+    globus-compute-endpoint configure endpoint_name

+Take note of the configuration file location that running that command prints out, and copy the contents of the [rockfish_config.yaml](./rockfish_config.yaml) file in this repository into that configuration file.
+The configurations in that file show an example of how to set up the endpoint to submit any tasks to the slurm queue on Rockfish.
+Then you can start the endpoint with:

+    globus-compute-endpoint start endpoint_name

+and submit jobs to it remotely as you would expect with its endpoint ID.
+You will need to set the `GLOBUS_COMPUTE_CLIENT_ID` and `GLOBUS_COMPUTE_CLIENT_SECRET` environment variables on the remote systems that will submit jobs to the endpoint, and also set them on Rockfish whenever you go to start the endpoint again.